-Internationalist Communists Oceania was formed in December 2018 by a group of South Australian based workers who organise around and defend Internationalist Communist (Italian Communist Left) positions.
-As of 2021, we currently have members in South Australia and Queensland, along with sympathisers and contacts in most other Australian states and territories.
-Our end goal is the abolition of states, classes, and private property.
-Our immediate goals are to regroup those dissuaded by the lack of organisations who uphold Marxist positions in the Oceanic area.
+Internationalist Communists Oceania are a group of workers based in Australia who organise around and defend Internationalist Communist positions.
+As of 2021, we currently have a presence within South Australia and Queensland, along with sympathisers and contacts in most other Australian states and territories.
+Our end goal is the abolition of class society.
+Our immediate goals are to regroup those dissuaded by the lack of organisations that uphold revolutionary working class positions in the Oceanic area.
 We also wish to aid new communists in coming to our positions through hosting regular educational and discussion sessions, these sessions are open for comrades around the world to attend.

-The working class (proletariat) is composed of all those whose survival is contingent on working for a wage by producing goods and providing services.
+The working class (proletariat) is composed of all those whose survival depends upon working for a wage by producing goods and providing services.
 It also includes those who are unemployed (part of the reserve army of labour).
 The Capitalist class (bourgeoisie) are those who own the means of production – both private shareholders and the state – and employ the labour-power of workers, paying a wage in return.

 Capital is a historic social relation between the Capitalist class and the working class.
-Most simply put, it is the domination of dead labour over living labour.
-We denounce capital as being a product of the exploitation of workers around the world and therefore denounce capitalism, regardless of its apparent form of government.
-By this we mean that we oppose both the masked dictatorship of bourgeois democracy and the open dictatorships of fascism and one party states.
+Most simply put, it is the domination of living labour-power by dead (accumulated) labour.
+We denounce capital as being a product of the exploitation of workers around the world and therefore stand opposed to capitalism, regardless of its apparent form of government.
+By this we mean that we stand against both the masked dictatorship of bourgeois democracy and the open dictatorships of fascism and one-party states.

 Imperialism, Nationalism, and War

 Imperialism is not merely a policy decision of this or that government, it is the epoch of capitalism as a global system.
 There is no such thing as an anti-imperialist state and there are no nationalist movements capable of advancing proletarian interests.
-We see the “nation”-state as having ceased to have any useful purpose, we oppose all nationalism, whether that be “nationalism of the oppressor” or so-called “national liberation” efforts.
-We understand the proletariat to be a class of migrants who have no country and denounce all wars between nations as imperialist wars for the advancement of bourgeois interests.
+The Nation is and always has been the name given to the regime of capital within a given geographic area, and nationalism is an ideology which seeks, first and foremost, to create a false community in which exploited and exploiting classes exist as equals in order to mobilise workers to defend capitalist interests.
+It matters not whether this is dressed up ideologically as the “nationalism of the oppressed”.
+The end result is the same for workers.
+We understand the proletariat to be a class of migrants who have no country and denounce all wars between states—the executive committees of the ruling class—as imperialist wars in which workers die for capitalist profits.
 We support the transformation of imperialist war into a revolutionary civil war between classes.
-The emancipation of all nations depends on the self-organisation of the working class and international communist revolution.
+The emancipation of all oppressed groups depends on the self-organisation of the working class and the success of the international communist revolution.

 Electoralism, Dictatorship, and Democracy

-Whether it be the Liberal-National Coalition, the Labor Party, the Greens, or Independent politicians, we reject the notion of “lesser evilism” and denounce the parliamentary and electoral system as a masquerade that serves to legitimise and mask the bourgeois dictatorship which we live under.
-Workers power comes from our own self-organisation along class lines and not from the ballot box.
-There is no parliamentary path to a global communist society, such a world can only be achieved by the destruction of the bourgeois state through international proletarian revolution and a transitional period of proletarian dictatorship (democracy).
+Whether it be the Liberal-National Coalition, the Labor Party, the Greens, or Independent politicians, we reject the notion of “lesser evilism” and denounce the parliamentary and electoral system as a masquerade that serves to legitimise and mask the bourgeois dictatorship under which we actually live.
+Workers’ real political power comes from our own self-organisation along class lines, not the ballot box.
+There is no parliamentary path to a global communist society, such a world will only come about through the destruction of the bourgeois state by the international offensive of the wage-earning class.

 The 1917 October Revolution in Russia was a proletarian revolution and not simply a Bolshevik coup or “anti-feudal” affair.
 Its failure and descent into counter-revolution were influenced by various factors.
 Included in these are the events of the early 1920s – the introduction of the New Economic Policy, the banning of factions, the Kronstadt Rebellion, the defeat of the German Revolution, and the overall failure of the revolution to spread to the major imperialist powers of that time period.

-We recognise social democracy as having thoroughly broken with proletarian positions following its backing of sending workers off to be slaughtered for imperialist interests during the first world war.
-Adding to this, we understand Stalinism (so-called “Marxism-Leninism”), all its variations (Maoism, Castroism, Guevarism, Juche, Hoxhaism, Dengism, etc.) and Trotskyism as having emerged from the counter-revolution in Russia and all the bourgeois nationalist “revolutions” that came to follow.
-We regard all “actually existing socialism” as mere state-capitalism and see its actions and its parties – including its international organs – as instruments of the bourgeoisie.
-The political tendencies listed here are those which compose the left wing of capital (leftism).
-Communists in action, rather than just in name, are not leftists.
-Just like a bird requires two wings to fly, the left wing of capital is as much a part of the current order as the right wing is.
+Social democracy long ago demonstrated its bourgeois character when it lined up behind its national capital in sending workers off to be slaughtered for imperialist interests during the first world war.
+Adding to this, we understand Stalinism (so-called “Marxism-Leninism”), all its variations (Maoism, Castroism, Guevarism, Juche, Hoxhaism, Dengism, etc.) and Trotskyism are all expressions of the counter-revolution in Russia and the bourgeois nationalist “revolutions” that came to follow.
+We regard all “actually existing socialism” as state-capitalist regimes and see its actions and its parties – including its international organs – as instruments of the bourgeoisie.
+The political tendencies listed here are those which compose the left of capital (leftism).

-The proletarian revolution must be international and internationalist or it will meet the same fate as struggles and uprisings before it.
+The proletarian revolution must be international and internationalist, or it will be condemned to the same fate as struggles and uprisings before it.
 This revolution must be carried out at the hands of the proletariat itself and is the only route to communism.

 Discrimination, Class Collaboration, and Single Issue Campaigning